element-hq/element-web/docs/labs.md

 Metaspaces are automatically populated spaces you can enable in your Space panel.
 By default, you'll have Home or All rooms, but you can opt in to a People, Favourites, and Other Rooms metaspace too.

+## Location sharing (`feature_location_share`) [In Development]

+Allows users to send and display location data using [maplibre](https://maplibre.org).

+The current implementation is a quick in-progress development spike to demonstrate viability and prove [MSC3488](https://github.com/matrix-org/matrix-doc/pull/3488) and [MSC3489](https://github.com/matrix-org/matrix-doc/pull/3489) - **the UI has not yet been designed, and it will not exit labs until it has**.